Effective Solutions for Septic System Drainage Problems

 Here is a link to the Manufacture of the Aeration Treatment Unit we use and suggest to use.
 Never have had a problem and they stick by them!

-Please keep in mind that we still recommend once a month BioForce Bacterial Waste Liquefier down your toilet even if you have a Aeration Treatment Unit!
+Please keep in mind that we still recommend using BioForce Bacterial Waste Liquefier once a month down your toilet.
+This is important even if you have an Aeration Treatment Unit!

 Which System is Right for You?

 The best type of septic system for you will depend on your individual needs and circumstances.
-If you live in an area with high groundwater levels or poor soil conditions, a mound system may be the best option for you.
-If you are on a budget or prefer a less expensive system, a leach field system may be a better choice.
+You should consider a mound system if you live in an area with high groundwater levels.
+It is also a good option if the soil conditions are poor.
+If you are on a budget, consider a leach field system.
+It may be a better choice if you prefer a less expensive system.

 It is important to consult with a septic tank professional to determine the best type of system for your needs.
 They will be able to assess your site conditions and recommend the best system for your home.

-If you are considering installing a septic tank in an area with high groundwater, it is important to consult with a septic tank professional.
-They will be able to help you choose the right system for your needs and ensure that it is installed properly.
+Consult a septic tank professional if you are considering installing a septic tank in an area with high groundwater.
+They will help you choose the right system for your needs.
+They will also ensure proper installation.

 Here are some additional tips for placing a septic tank in an area with high groundwater: